 The Widget Interface node shows the interface of base widget interface.
-Since ESD 4.0, all layouts, pages and widgets have been implemented from this widget interface.
+Since ESD 4.0, all layouts, pages and have widgets been implemented from this widget interface.
 For advanced users, this widget interface node could be useful for designing user customized widget in order to use its base interface for accessing information from ESD widget framework.

-Figure 90 : Widget Interface
+Figure 100 - Widget Interface